worldbank/REaLTabFormer/README.md

 We show examples of using the REaLTabFormer for modeling and generating synthetic data from a trained model.

+> [!INFO]
+> The model implements an optimal stopping criterion based on the synthetic data distribution when training a non-relational tabular model.
+> The model will stop training when the synthetic data distribution is close to the real data distribution.
+>
+> **Make sure to set the `epochs` parameter to a large number to allow the model to fit the data better.**
+> The model will stop training when the optimal stopping criterion is met.

 ### REaLTabFormer for regular tabular data